Resarton Books (Publisher)

 The author lived through two attempts to murder him in 1967/68 to ensure he didn't go to university and stop his potentially very successful rugby career.
-These were carried out using the 'accident' method which means he did not realise anyone was trying to kill him, hence what had happened was not reported to the police at the time.
+These were carried out using the 'accident' method which means he did not realise anyone was trying to kill him, hence what had happened was not reported to the police.

 In 1974 he started a full time university course.

 In 1975, as a result of some odd occurrences that took place when he was in university he became aware of the covert activities of a small group of people, Group X, he knew they were out to ensure he wasn't very successful in life.
 Group X comprised of a policeman and two ex-policemen.
 They stopped his university study.

 In 1977 there were two more attempts to kill him by 'accident' (again he did not realise anyone was trying to kill him).

 In 1981 he started to use civil court proceedings to straighten out some of the odd occurrences that had taken place when he was in university in 1974/76.
 In 1982 he reported some of these "occurrences" to the police.

 In 1987 the police confirmed that he had been given forged documents (altered question papers) by university staff when he was studying at university in 1975.
 A prosecution should have been started but it wasn't (the police knew who used, handed out, the forged documents, and they most probably knew who made them).
 Government censorship was immediately put in place.